CODAIT/redrock/README.md

 4. Save file _conf/log4j.properties.template_ as _conf/log4j.properties_ **log4j.rootCategory=WARN**.
 Save it as

-Obs: The current spark setup is considering a machine with at least:
+Note: The above spark setup is considering a machine with at least:

 1. 16gb of memory RAM
 2. 4 cores (8 logical cores)